RosettaDrone/DJI-Android-VideoStreamDecodingSample/README.md

 ## DJI video sample app modified for RosettaDrone

-This is a modified version that does RTP streaming.
+This is a slightly modified version that adds RTP streaming.

 This code will replace all video code in RosettaDrone once we have tested it extensively with many different drone models.